 3.6 Independent review

-The study protocol will be submitted to the National Research Ethics Committee of Bangabandhu Sheikh Mujib Medical University (BSMMU), for full ethical review prior to study commencement.
+The study protocol will be submitted to the Research Ethics Committee of Centre for Injury Prevention and Research Bangladesh (CIPRB) and the MSF Ethical Review Board, for full ethical review prior to study commencement.

 4. Study implementation